Kazi Salahuddin: Success with Abahani

-In 1972, Sheikh Kamal, the chief patron of Abahani Krira Chakra, asked him to join the newly formed club, which was the first club formed in independent Bangladesh.
+In 1972, Sheikh Kamal, Mujib's son and the chief patron of Abahani Krira Chakra, asked him to join the newly formed club, which was the first club formed in independent Bangladesh.
 Salahuddin refused and told him that he would only join if the team was strong.
-In the meantime during the football off season, he played cricket for Azad Boys and made his career best score of 94 runs against Abahani.
-Eventually he decided to focus more on soccer and refused a call from the national cricket squad.
+In the meantime during the football off season, he played cricket for Azad Boys and made his career best score of 94 runs against Abahani cricket team.
+Eventually he decided to focus more on football and refused a call from the national cricket squad.
 By that time Kamal had managed to sign seven national team members for Abahani, including players from the country's top three clubs Mohammedan SC, Dhaka Wanderers and Team BJMC.
-Eventually, Salahuddin joined the team before the 1972 Dhaka Football League went underway.
+Eventually, Salahuddin joined the team before the 1972 Dhaka First Division Football League got underway.

+In 1973, Salahuddin became the first player after independence to score 7 goals in a league game, as Abahani thrashed his former club Dilkusha SC 10–0.
+The other goal scorers were, Abdul Ghafoor (Scooter), Amalesh Sen and Golam Sarwar Tipu.
+A few days before Salahuddin, Mohammedan's Hafizuddin Ahmed became the first player in independent Bangladesh to score a double hat trick in the First Division.

-Aside from his year long stint in Hong Kong, Salahuddin stayed at Abahani until his retirement as a player in 1984.
-He won Dhaka League title with the sky blues in 1974, 1977, 1981, 1983, and 1984.
-He was the highest scorer in the league for four seasons, first in 1973 when he scored 24 goals, then again in 1977 and 1979 respectively with 14 goals, and for the last time in 1980 Dhaka league with 15 goals.
-In 1974, he had also scored 15 goals however, finished as the second top scorer with one less than Dilkusha SC's striker Neelu.
-In 1975, Salahuddin scored 2 goals in 2 games before moving to Hong Kong and in 1978, during an injury hit season, he scored 8 goals in 7 games.
-He was also letal in continental competition, scoring a hat-trick against Afghanistan at the Aga Khan Gold Cup, in 1979.
+Aside from his short stint in Hong Kong, Salahuddin stayed at Abahani until his retirement as a player in 1984.
+He won the First Division title with the sky blues in 1974, 1977, 1981, 1983, and 1984.
+He was the highest scorer in the league for four seasons, first in 1973 when he scored 24 goals, then again in 1977 and 1979 respectively with 14 goals, and for the last time in the 1980 First Division with 15 goals.
+In 1974, he had also scored 15 goals however, finished as the second top scorer with one less than Dilkusha's striker Golam Shahid Neelu.
+In 1975, Salahuddin scored 18 goals for runners-up, Abahani.
+In 1978, during an injury hit season, he scored 8 goals in 7 games.
+He was also lethal in continental competition, scoring a brace against Afghanistan in the Aga Khan Gold Cup in 1979.